2015 Coast Capital Savings Venture Prize competition winners announced

 This has been the annual competition’s biggest year, with a total value of more than $36,000 in cash and in-kind prizes awarded.
 Empower Operations won more than $30,000 of the total.

-Empower, headed by professor Gary Wang and student George Cheng and Software Systems student Geoff Groos, produces software that "supercharges" engineering for product designers and manufacturers.
+Empower, headed by professor Gary Wang and students George Cheng and Geoff Groos, produces software that "supercharges" engineering for product designers and manufacturers.

 Their flagship product, OASIS, uses simulation software to automate the design process and reduce the need for costly prototypes.
 This allows for higher quality products while reducing development costs and time to market.